AlienX2001/htb.py/Documentation.md

 # Documentation for using this module

-## Callable Funcion, their parameters and their returned objects
+## Callable Function, their parameters and their returned objects

 ### 1. id_by_name(api_token,user_name) :-
 Get a user's hackthebox ID by his/her name